Cart

 The word "foam" covers a wide range of materials, each with different properties.
 A basic foam mattress might not offer the motion isolation you’re looking for.
 High-density memory foam is famous for its ability to absorb movement, creating that classic "cradling" feeling that prevents you from feeling a partner’s every move.
 But even better are today’s advanced hybrid mattresses, which combine foam layers with individually wrapped coils.
 Unlike old-school innerspring systems where the coils are all connected, these pocketed coils move independently, providing targeted support and stopping motion from traveling across the bed.

-Myth: It Only Matters for Couples
+Myth: It Only Matters If You Share a Bed

 While couples are the primary audience for motion-isolating mattresses, they aren’t the only ones who benefit.
 Anyone who shares a bed can have their sleep disturbed by movement.
 This includes parents with a restless child who crawls into bed at night or pet owners whose dog or cat loves to jump on and off the bed.
 Even if you sleep alone, if you’re a particularly light sleeper, a mattress with poor motion isolation can cause you to wake yourself up when you shift positions.
 Quality sleep is essential for everyone, and a stable, quiet sleep surface is a huge part of achieving that.